 Areas with karst geology and subterranean caves provide unique habitats that may be influenced by human activities, surface land use, and surface and underground hydrology in the surrounding landscape.
 Caves provide important habitat for bats that move in and out, as well as a diverse group of vertebrate and invertebrate animals that have evolved specialized adaptations to permanent underground living.
 Common traits exhibited by permanent cave dwellers (troglobites) include blindness (or complete loss of eyes) and reduced pigmentation.
-The map on the following page illustrates vast areas with karst geology (based on maps from the WV Geologic and Economic Survey in 1998) on the west side of the CFA and east of Opequon Creek.
-The map on the subsequent page illustrates karst feature density with 3-kilometer buffers offset randomly, and one biologically significant cave on the east side, with a 3-mile random offset buffer.
-Caves classified by WVDNR as biologically significant may host rare bat or endemic cave species, or exceptional biodiversity.
-These areas require careful management to minimize disturbance on karst and cave habitats.
+The map on the following page illustrates a band of karst geology running north to south along the western edge of the CFA.
+Karst areas in smaller and more fragmented forest patches may be more vulnerable to stresses.
+The map on the subsequent page illustrates karst feature density with 3-kilometer buffers offset randomly, and two biologically significant caves with 3-mile random offset buffers.
+Caves classified by WVDNR as biologically significant may host rare bat or endemic cave species, or exceptional biological diversity.
+Careful management is required to minimize disturbance on karst and cave habitats and protect priority species.